 Subgroup Explanation Results memory Displays saved results.
-The results can be accessed structured according to methods and measuring series and can be printed and exported directly from the memory.
+The results can be accessed structured according to methods and series of measurements and can be printed, exported and deleted directly from the memory.
+It is possible to delete individual series of measurements, all series of measurements of a method or the entire results memory.
+To delete the method and all associated series of measurements, press the Delete softkey.
+Confirm with enter.
 General method parameters Parameters which are used for different methods in common are stored centrally in the Functions area.
-These parameters can be edited (changed or newly created) here.
-In the Check parameters method step, the comprehensive parameters can be easily selected using drop-down menus. • Proteins, nucleic acids, dyes include parameters that are directly applied for methods of the Dye labels and Proteins direct UV groups. • Units : Units for concentration results which can be used for many methods.
+Factory-set parameters cannot be deleted.
+Parameters created by the user can be changed freely.
+In the check parameters method step, the comprehensive parameters can be easily selected using drop-down menus. • Proteins, nucleic acids, dyes include parameters that are directly applied for methods of the Dye labels and Proteins direct UV groups. • Units : units for concentration results which can be used for many methods.
 Absorbance spectra library Absorbance wavelength spectra of important substances, e.g., DNA.
 The spectra serve as information and can be used for comparison to a spectrum of a sample result.
 Device settings Editable device settings, e.g., language.
 Device calibration Option for checking the spectrophotometer.
-An Eppendorf filter kit is required for this.
+An Eppendorf filter set is required for this.
 Option for checking the thermal module.
-Info Open Source Licenses
+Info Open-source licenses.